 There are benefits from using a note broker.
 There are a lot more note brokers working than note buyers purchasing, so you should be able to find a local note broker rather easily.
 They have a great knowledge of the process as well, and can make your transaction much easier, including finding a buyer for you.

 Unlike note brokers, note buyers are typically large companies that offer their services across the nation and a third party is not needed because the buyers purchase the notes straight from the seller.
 The buyer will generally have their own funds and can buy directly from the seller.
 One of the positive aspects of this, is the transactions are much quicker.
 Since the buyer does not have to go looking for an investor to fund the purchase, the process is easier and simpler.
 Buyer will have their set of guidelines which will determine whether they personally, should and can, make a purchase, and with a note buyer, they are able to notify a note seller promptly whether they can or not, depending on their funding.

 Note buyers have the experience in this industry that is hard to beat.
 To become a note buyer, you must FIRST become a note broker—this experience ensures that note buyers are experienced and competent to purchase a note without a third party involved.

 So, you can see, a note buyer and a note broker have their different jobs in the business and both have their own benefits.
 You must make the decision who you would prefer to use during your own note transaction using your own good judgement.

-When you are selling your note, it is in your best interest to deal with and sell to an established company that has experience of note buying.
-Many note buying companies work with investing and buying notes that range in price from a few thousands to millions of dollars (the latter if they are backed by large financial investors)
+When you are selling your note, it is in your best interest to deal with and sell to an established company that has experience of buying notes.
+Many note buying companies work investing and buying notes that range in price from a few thousands to millions of dollars (the latter if they are backed by large financial investors).